-This guide provides an overview on how to search and evaluate the grey literature, sources, repositories and registries.
-There are links to authoritative sources and further reading.
-Library staff can help you to search the grey literature.
-Use the yellow "Need Some Help" button on this page to request assistance from a librarian.
+This guide explains how to search and evaluate grey literature, including sources, repositories, and registries.
+It also provides links to trusted resources and further reading.
+If you need assistance, library staff are available to help—just click the yellow "Need Some Help" button on this page to contact a librarian.

 What is grey literature?
 Grey literature refers to research that is either unpublished or has been published in non-commercial form.
 Grey literature usually has not been peer-reviewed.
 Examples of grey literature can include government reports, policy statements, clinical guidelines, statistics, theses, and dissertations, among others.
 It is often an invaluable source of up-to-date research on various topics and can contribute significantly to systematic reviews and large-scale review syntheses.